project-alice-assistant/docs/docs/satsetup/manual-install.md

+---
+title: 'Manual install'
+sidebarDepth: 3
+---

-# Satellite setup - Manually
+# Satellite setup

 ::: warning
 This is an alpha release!
-It is subject to major changes and the target audience is people with some knowledge of their devices, coding, installing python modules and basic stuff!
+It is subject to major changes, and the target audience is people with some knowledge of their devices, coding, installing python modules and basic stuff!
 :::

 ::: tip